dksin077/Kubeweek-challenge/Kubeweek-challenge/Monday/ComponentDetails.md

 #### Kube-Proxy:-
 - The kube-proxy is responsible for managing the network connectivity between pods and services.
 Kube-Proxy manages the network rules on each node to make sure traffic is properly routed to the correct pods.
+- kube-proxy focused on routing the services incoming/outgoing traffic to specific pod and providing the load balancing.

 ## Other Components::
 #### Kubectl:-
 - A command-line tool for dealing with Kubernetes clusters is called kubectl.
 On a Kubernetes cluster, it is used to deploy, monitor, and manage applications.
 On most operating systems, including Linux, macOS, and Windows, kubectl can be installed because it is a component of the official Kubernetes distribution.